nswood/nswood/README.md

 - 👋 Hi, I’m Nate Woodward.
-I am an undergraduate at MIT studying mathematics and physics.
+I am an physics PhD student at UW - Madison.
 - 👀 I’m broeadly interested in the intersection of machine learning and high-energy theoretical physics.
 I am experienced in geometric deep learning and applying NLP results to advancing machine learning performance in physics.
 - 📫 How to reach me nswood@mit.edu
 - You can learn more on my website: http://nswood.squarespace.com